Baltimore County Department of Health

 Please follow these simple sleep safety tips every time you put a baby down to sleep:

-Always put your baby to sleep alone.
-Never with other babies, children, adults or pets.
+- Always put your baby to sleep alone.
+Never put your baby to sleep with with other babies, children, adults or pets.

-Always put your baby on his/her back to sleep.
+- Always put your baby on his or her back to sleep.

-Always put your baby in a safe crib or bassinet.
+- Always put your baby in a safe crib or bassinet.
+Never use: